Sack of Cashel: The Munster mutiny

 The sack of Cashel occurred against the background of a complex conflict in the south of Ireland.
 In 1642, most of the province of Munster had fallen to Irish Catholic rebels with the exception of Cork city and a few towns along the south coast, which remained in the hands of Protestant settlers.
 For five years, the province had been fought over by the Irish Confederation and Protestants, led by the Baron of Inchiquin.

 The political and military situation was further fragmented by the First English Civil War in which the Catholics gave their support to Charles I, and the Protestants after 1643 to the Parliament of England.
 What was more, the Irish Confederates were themselves split over the terms on which they should sign a peace deal with the King.
-A deep rift developed within their ranks in 1647 between those who were prepared to accept a mere toleration of Catholicism in return for an alliance with the English Royalists and those who in effect wanted Ireland to be a Catholic kingdom, albeit under sovereignty of the Stuart monarchy.
+A deep rift developed within their ranks in 1647 between those who were prepared to accept a mere toleration of Catholicism in return for an alliance with the English Royalists and those who in effect wanted Ireland to be a Catholic kingdom, albeit under the sovereignty of the Stuart monarchy.
 This infighting was to fatally hamper the war effort of the Confederates in Munster and make possible the Protestant sack of Cashel.

 On 12 June 1647, Donough MacCarthy, the Viscount of Muskerry entered the camp of the Irish Confederate Munster army.
 The Viscount Muskerry was probably the most powerful Confederate leader in Munster and was known to be sympathetic to the powerful Irish Royalist Ormonde.
 At that time, the Munster army was commanded by the Earl of Glamorgan, an English Catholic nobleman who had been granted command of the army by the Confederate Supreme council for reasons of political expediency, being aligned neither to the Royalist nor clerical faction.

 Glamorgan was not popular, partly because he was English but also because he lacked money to regularly pay the soldiers.
 Muskerry was unsatisfied with the direction the Irish Confederate Supreme Council was headed under the influence of Rinuccinni and realised that he was in a position to influence the army of Munster and thereby strengthen his hand.

 He won the army over within an hour.
 A ceremony was afterwards arranged in which Glamorgan handed over command to Muskerry but this was merely to save face.
 Muskerry desired to turn his full attention to the politics of the Irish Confederations supreme council, and so immediately after the ceremony, Muskerry resigned in favour of Theobald Taaffe, a nobleman who had joined the Irish Confederates but who was known to be sympathetic to Royalism.
 Unfortunately for the Confederates, Lord Taaffe was one of the most incompetent leaders to command an Irish army during the 1640s.

-Even worse, while the Munster Army was paralysed by the intrigues of its commanders, Inchiquin's Protestant forces had embarked on a highly destructive campaign in Confederate held territory.
+Even worse, while the Munster Army was paralysed by the intrigues of its commanders, Inchiquin's Protestant forces had embarked on a highly destructive campaign in Confederate-held territory.